Neerajchaudhary05/Chat-App/README.md

 # Chat-App
-I build a real time chat application using NERN.
+I build a real time chat application using MERN.